AltSchool/ember-cli-redux/README.md

 * You have long computed-property chains that reach up the routing hierarchy.
 * Error reports from your production environments are hard to reproduce.
 Especially when race conditions are involved.
 * You find it difficult to specify what promises should and shouldn't pause your route transitions.

+### What might this lead to?

+Centralized state is key for features like [time traveling debugging](https://github.com/gaearon/redux-devtools) and [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html), two technologies that can dramatically improve the development experience.
+If we can build a reasonable pattern for managing and serializing state in Ember, we'll have a foundation for some pretty useful tech.

 ## Running Tests